 iPrimus does split its ADSL data allowances into peak and off peak usage, which could pose a problem on the cheaper plans if you download a lot during peak hours.

-On the NBN front, iPrimus interestingly doesn't offer plans on the 50Mbps speed tier, instead focusing on 12Mbps, 25Mbps and 100Mbps speed plans with three different data allowance tiers.
-Pricing for Fibre NBN plans range from $39.90 up to $109.90 for 100Mbps speeds and unlimited data.
+On the NBN front, iPrimus interestingly doesn't offer plans on the 50Mbps speed tier, instead focusing on 12Mbps, 25Mbps and 100Mbps speed plans with two different data allowance tiers.
+Monthly pricing for Fibre NBN plans ranges from $60 up to $110 for 100Mbps speeds and unlimited data.

 What additional services are included?